UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

 * Bar chart
     * The SVG chart must have an id of "bar-chart"
     * Count is on the y-axis and gender is on the x-axis
+    * Y-axis has the label "Gender" in the top left
     * Axes are clean, titled, and formatted well
     * Horizontal gridlines are visible
     * Vertical gridlines are removed